MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 1. Install the DPM protection agent on the DPM server that you want to protect from the DPM server you want to protect it from.

 2. Configure secondary protection for the data sources protected by the DPM server you're protecting.

+> [!NOTE]
-Remember, in the DPM console you won't be able to configure protection for data sources that are already protected by the agent.
+> In the DPM console, you won't be able to configure protection for data sources that are already protected by the agent.
 This prevents you from repeatedly protecting data.

 3. As an example, if you have DPM1 and DPM2, you'd install the DPM protection agent from DPM1 to DPM2 and vice versa.
      Then configure secondary protection on DPM2 for servers that DPM1 protects and configure secondary protection on DPM1 for servers that DPM2 protects.